hytechclub/py-201/Collections/ScoreSortChallenges.md

 After completing the [code-along](ScoreSortCodeAlong.md), attempt the challenges below.

 ## _Optional Practice: Bug Fixes_
 View these buggy Repl projects and try to fix them.
-Test the program and make sure that it works properly!
+To make things easier, reference the completed code from the code-along, and compare it to the buggy code.
+Test each program and make sure that they all work properly!

 - [Bug 1](https://repl.it/@JosephMaxwell/ScoreSortBug-1)
 - [Bug 2](https://repl.it/@JosephMaxwell/ScoreSortBug-2)